LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

       -year::integer= ?\
    )

-   Subtracts a specified amount of time from a sepcified date value.
+   Subtracts a specified amount of time from a specified date value.
 The first parameter is a Lasso date object or valid value that can be cast as a date.
    Keyword/value parameters define what should be subtracted from the first parameter.